 DepartmentBusiness Management and Finance - HE

-Career PathwaysOn graduation you will be eligible for management and supervisory positions in event and tourism industry enterprises or operations.
-These include event management companies, local councils, state government and regional tourism associations, hotels, motels or restaurant enterprises in a wide range of front-line management professions such as food and beverage, reservations, functions, sales and marketing, winery related enterprises including accommodation, sales and marketing, food and beverage, restaurant or cellar door operations.
+Career PathwaysVocational outcomes include management and supervisory positions in event and tourism industry enterprises or operations including event management companies, local council, state government and regional tourism associations; hotels, motels or restaurant enterprises in a wide range of front-line management professions such as food and beverage, reservations, functions, sales and marketing; winery related enterprises including accommodation, sales and marketing, food and beverage, restaurant or cellar door operations

 Units Of Study